top of page

 Wearing a suit to the office was once a default expectation but, according to data from YouGov, only 7% of workers now say they don ‘business attire’ at work.
 In fact, the most common work dress is ‘smart casual attire’, which 34% of workers say describes what they wear to work.

-The dress code across many professions has certainly become more casual over the years and, since lockdown, a lot of people have abandoned their suits and smart attire for more comfortable clothes.
+The dress code across many professions has certainly become more casual over the years and, since lockdown, a lot of people have abandoned their suits and formal attire for more comfortable clothes.

 However, a profession that has largely remained smart is the funeral one – although we have noticed a more casual approach from some firms.